hendersontrent/Rcatch22/README.md

 ## Computational performance

-With features coded in C, `Rcatch22` is highly computationally efficient.
-Computation time in *milliseconds* for a range of time series lengths is presented below.
+With features coded in C, `Rcatch22` is highly computationally efficient
+- scaling nearly linearly with time-series size.
+Computation time in seconds for a range of time series lengths is presented below.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->